Finding a Research Mentor

-Once you have an idea of the area in which you would like to do research, you are now ready to find a mentor.
-One of the best resources currently available to do this is the SRP Research Positions
+Once you have an idea of the area in which you would like to do research, there are a few ways to find a mentor at UCLA.

 Send an email to all potential faculty members introducing yourself and clearly indicating your purpose for contacting them.
 This "cover letter" should include the following points:

 - Name and major/department affiliation

 - Purpose for contacting them (ie. research as an SRP student for stated quarter)

 - Major research interests and enthusiasm for gaining research experience